micropython/micropython/docs/esp32/tutorial/intro.rst

 If you experience problems during flashing or with running firmware immediately after it, here are troubleshooting recommendations:

 * Be aware of and try to exclude hardware problems.
+There are 2 common
-The most common problem is bad power source quality.
+  problems: bad power source quality, and worn-out/defective FlashROM.
   Speaking of power source, not just raw amperage is important, but also low ripple and noise/EMI in general.
 If you experience issues with self-made or wall-wart style power supplies, try USB power from a computer.
 Unearthed power supplies are also known to cause problems as they are a source of increased EMI (electromagnetic interference) at the very least, and may lead to electrical devices breakdown.
 So, you are advised to avoid using unearthed power connections when working with ESP32 and other boards.

 * The flashing instructions above use flashing speed of 460800 baud, which is good compromise between speed and stability.
 However, depending on your